 BEYOND THE BLACK STUMP Christine loves travelling to isolated places to share her knowledge.
 She brings all the materials and tools needed (including her travelling etching press), especially if you don’t have an art shop.

-SCHOOL TEACHERS you may be able to claim PD credits to attend these classes.
+SCHOOL TEACHERS may be able to claim PD credits to attend these classes.
 Christine can supply school specific training, or layer your own art experience with classroom/curriculum information